 - Accessibility by subway: Good.
 Depending on whether you live father west or east, there are several lines running N/S for convenient use.

 Located on the north end of Manhattan, Washington Heights is bordered by the Hudson River to the West and the Harlem River to the east.
-This neighborhood is beloved for its relaxed feel, larger apartments, and for being one of the cheapest places to live in Manhattan.
+This neighborhood is beloved for its relaxed feel, larger apartments, and for being one of the cheapest places, and therefore one of the best neighborhoods to live in Manhattan.
 Very hilly and featuring plenty of green space, Washington Heights is a great ‘hood to consider if you’re willing to live further north.

 - Cost of renting: Rents are lower in Washington Heights, around $1,800 for a 1- bedroom.